Navid200/xDrip/docs/Test.md

 ---
-title: "Test"
-permalink: "/docs/Test.html"
+layout: GCNS
 ---

 ## Test
 This page is for testing only.
-Any notes you see on this page is there for testing of how the page looks like.
-Please do not follow anything you see on this page.
+Please do not follow the content as it will be out of context.

 <br/>
 <br/>